AgenteDog/CoDtoUE4/README.md

 geo_directory = Directory of the main folder you created!
 (The one that contains the xmodels and the folder by C2M)

 xmodels_path = This is where everything will get saved in UE4.
+I **strongly** recommend leaving this as default.

 extension = Extension of the textures exported by greyhound.
 I recommend exporting textures in tga format.